quotentiroler/plagiarismchecker/README.md

 1. Entering URLs of GitHub repositories into a textarea.
 2. Manually uploading a zip file.

+This tool can be very helpful if you are a lecturer or a tutor and you want to find out if your students were working together.

 ## How to Use

 ### Method 1: GitHub Repositories